pronovic/cedar-backup3/docs/manual/config.rst

    temporary tar files (on a client) or to build an ISO filesystem image (on a master).

-   *Restrictions:* Must be an absolute path
+   *Restrictions:* Must be an absolute path.
+Starting with Python 3.13, absolute paths on the Windows platform must start with two backslashes, and a UNIX-style slash is no longer accepted.

 ``backup_user``
    Effective user that backups should run as.